TahmidU/TahmidU/README.md

 - 📧 Ways to contact me ...

-I can be contacted via my Outlook Email, and LinkedIn, both of which can be found below my profile picture on the left panel ◀.
+I can be contacted via Email, or LinkedIn, both of which can be found below my profile picture ◀.

 ## 👋👋